 Is 1.5 degrees Celsius still within reach?

 Not unless the world starts making way more of an effort to cut emissions.
-To meet the 1.5-degree goal, emissions would need to peak by 2025 at the absolute latest, which seems highly unlikely.
+To meet the 1.5 degree goal, emissions would need to peak by 2025 at the absolute latest, which seems highly unlikely.
 The temperature increase is already at 1.2 degrees Celsius.
-The U.N.'s Intergovernmental Panel on Climate Change (IPCC) released a report in April warning it is "almost inevitable" that the world temperature will surpass 1.5 degrees Celsius even in the next few years.
+The U.N.'s Intergovernmental Panel on Climate Change (IPCC) released a report in 2022 warning it is "almost inevitable" that the world temperature will surpass 1.5 degrees Celsius.

 Under current emissions-reduction efforts, the world is en route to 2.6 degrees of warming by the end of the century, according to the U.N.
 Emissions Gap Report.
 If every country were to meet its U.N. pledge, that could be reduced to a 1.8-degree increase.
 But governments are not prioritizing climate action.
 Of the 193 countries that signed on to the Paris agreement, only 24 brought actual plans to reduce their greenhouse gas emissions to COP27, the annual U.N. climate summit.
-This year's carbon emissions are set to hit a record high, with no sign of dropping, reports The New York Times.
-The U.S.'s emissions increased by 1.5 percent and global emissions are 1 percent higher than in 2021.
+The U.S.'s emissions increased by 1.3% in 2022 and global emissions increased by under 1% compared to 2021.
 "In terms of a trajectory and also in terms of policies, we are just not on track for 1.5 or even 2 degrees," Julia Steinberger, economist and professor from Switzerland's University of Lausanne, told CNBC.

 Why are we missing the mark?

 Political dithering and global economic pressures have made it hard for many countries to reach their goals.
-Gas prices remain high all over the world due to the war in Ukraine as well as the Organization of the Petroleum Exporting Countries (OPEC) slashing oil production.
+Gas prices spiked all over the world due to the war in Ukraine, as well as the Organization of the Petroleum Exporting Countries (OPEC) slashing oil production.
 With desperate times come desperate measures: President Biden softened his stance on oil and gas leases in light of the surging energy costs.
-Europe, facing a winter of high energy costs, is looking for immediate drilling solutions even while it tries to increase renewables.
+He was criticized for his approval of the Willow Project, which is said to produce "180,000 barrels of oil per day at its peak," according to ConocoPhillips.

 But there's also a problem of accountability.
-Some argue the Paris agreement failed to hold countries to their emission-reduction commitments.
-The Economist writes that the agreement "adopted a Herculean goal without any plausible plan for reaching it" and that global leaders "need to be more pragmatic, and face up to some hard truths."
+Some argue the Paris Agreement failed to hold countries to their emission-reduction commitments.
+The Economist wrote that the agreement "adopted a Herculean goal without any plausible plan for reaching it" and that global leaders "need to be more pragmatic, and face up to some hard truths."

 What kinds of hard truths?

 For the most part, the highest polluting countries — the U.S. among them — are less likely to face the immediate ecological consequences of climate change, while smaller and poorer countries will bear the brunt.
-This has been the main theme at COP27: The African continent is already feeling the extreme effects of a warming world, and has demanded developed countries pay reparations for climate-related "loss and damage."
+The African continent is already feeling the extreme effects of a warming world, and has demanded developed countries pay reparations for climate-related "loss and damage."

 Should we be planning for an overshoot?

-"Time for some realism," writes The Economist.
-Understanding that the 1.5-degrees goal is almost certainly out of reach may be painful, but will also help nations get pragmatic and adjust their plans.
+"Time for some realism," The Economist said.
+Understanding that the 1.5 degrees goal is almost certainly out of reach may be painful, but will also help nations get pragmatic and adjust their plans.
 For example, global investment in renewable energy should be tripled, and more attention should be put on climate adaptation, especially in developing countries.
 Richer nations should be actively working to invest in minimizing the damage.

-Admitting that dangerous warming is inevitable opens the door for policymakers to "consider more radical ways to cool it," The Economist adds.
+Admitting that dangerous warming is inevitable opens the door for policymakers to "consider more radical ways to cool it," the publication added.
 Technologies like geoengineering and direct carbon capturing may be able to reverse some emissions and bring down temperatures over time but will require huge investment to bring to scale.

 Is there any good news?

-Admitting defeat on 1.5-degrees allows world leaders an opportunity to refocus their efforts with new, achievable goals in mind, The Economist adds.
+Admitting defeat on 1.5 degrees allows world leaders an opportunity to refocus their efforts with new, achievable goals in mind, The Economist added.
 They should be "chastened by failure, not lulled by false hope."
 And just because the world may have missed the first target does not delegitimize the overall goal of limiting warming as much as possible.
 Experts have even posited that temperatures can be brought down by the end of the century.
-"We have to reduce ... greenhouse gas emissions as quickly as possible," says Pierre Friedlingstein, the lead author of the Global Carbon Budget.
+"We have to reduce ... greenhouse gas emissions as quickly as possible," said Pierre Friedlingstein, the lead author of the Global Carbon Budget.
 "There's no time to wait."